 If you are a parent, then you likely hope your child will grow up feeling self-assured and comfortable in their own skin.
 These characteristics are some of the most vital when it comes to thriving socially and thus achieving an overall sense of well-being.
 Unfortunately, many children mature into socially anxious teenagers.
 This can happen for a variety of reasons, and there may be multiple factors that contribute to a teen’s social anxiety.

-Teens with social anxiety disorder may also be at risk for developing other mental health challenges, such as eating disorders.
-While the symptoms can be quite significant and impair functioning in a variety of ways, social anxiety disorder is treatable.
+Every teen with a social anxiety disorder will not experience the same symptoms (or the same severity).
+While the symptoms can be quite significant and impair functioning in a variety of ways, social anxiety treatment for teens is possible.

-Treatment for a social anxiety disorder often involves psychotherapy, medication, or a combination of both.
+Treatment for a social anxiety disorder in teens often involves psychotherapy, medication, or a combination of both.
 A treatment plan for SAD is typically based on the severity and frequency of symptoms.

 Psychotherapy

 Cognitive behavioral therapy (CBT) is the most commonly used approach to treating social anxiety disorder (and anxiety disorders overall).
 Cognitive behavioral therapy is typically short-term and goal-oriented.
-For teens with social anxiety disorder, this method of psychotherapy targets the unhealthy thinking patterns and behaviors that drive the social anxiety and provides the tools and skills to manage the thoughts and choose healthier behaviors.
+For teens with social anxiety disorder, this method of psychotherapy targets the unhealthy thinking patterns and behaviors that drive social anxiety and provides the tools and skills to manage the thoughts and choose healthier behaviors.
 Cognitive behavioral therapy also helps teens with SAD understand the connection between their thoughts, feelings, and behaviors.
-Early intervention and treatment are crucial for helping young people manage social anxiety and improve their mental health.

 Exposure Therapy

 While not as common as CBT, exposure therapy can be an effective psychotherapeutic approach for teens with social anxiety.
-Exposure therapy gradually exposes the teen to their fears (while keeping them safe) while teaching helpful strategies for managing the fear.
+Exposure therapy gradually exposes the teen to their fears (and keeps them safe) while teaching helpful strategies for managing the fear.
 Exposure therapy is based on the belief that the more a person encounters their fears, the less and less scary they become.
+Exposure therapy also helps teenagers learn they can feel fear and “do it” (whatever it is they are afraid of – in this case, social situations) anyway.

 Medications

-Medication is often prescribed to teenagers who struggle with social anxiety disorder, especially if SAD is significantly impacting their functioning.
+Medication is often prescribed for teen social anxiety help, especially if SAD is significantly impacting their functioning.
 Overall, anxiety medication targets the brain’s emotional control center and aids in the circuits functioning more efficiently.
 A variety of medications, combined with therapy, may be prescribed to teenagers with social anxiety disorder, including:

 Social anxiety disorder is a common mental health condition that can significantly impact daily life.
 While it can be challenging to manage, there are many effective treatments and strategies available.
 By understanding the causes and risk factors of social anxiety, distinguishing it from shyness, and building resilience and coping skills, individuals can learn to manage their symptoms and improve their overall mental health.